Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 - Wait for the changes to propagate and observe the counters increment for bookstore and bookstore-v2 as well.

-  We have updated the Istio virtual service to direct 75 percent of the traffic sent to the root bookstore service and 25 percent to the bookstore-v2 service by modifying the weight fields for the bookstore-v2 backend.
+  We've updated the Istio virtual service to direct 75 percent of the traffic sent to the root bookstore service and 25 percent to the bookstore-v2 service by modifying the weight fields for the bookstore-v2 backend.

 - You can verify the traffic split running the below command and examine the Backends properties.